 Natalie comes to Coro Southern California from the California Women’s Law Center (CWLC), where she worked to address the comprehensive and unique legal needs of women and girls through impact litigation, public policy advocacy and legal education.
 Prior to CWLC, Natalie was Staff Attorney and Dickran Tevrizian Fellow at Neighborhood Legal Services of Los Angeles County (NLSLA), where she provided individual representation to victims of domestic violence, supported impact litigation, including a successful appeal in Montagner v.
 Montagner, engaged in public policy advocacy, and conducted extensive community outreach and legal education.
 Before joining NLSLA, Natalie was a Labor and Employment litigator at Rutan & Tucker, LLP.
 While at Rutan, Natalie was actively engaged in pro bono efforts, successfully representing an asylum seeker before the Department of Homeland Security.
 Prior to embarking on her legal career, Natalie was a Human Capital Consultant in Deloitte & Touche LLP’s Public Sector practice where she led the firm’s National Public Sector Human Capital Community of Practice Initiative.

 Natalie earned her Juris Doctorate from UCLA School of Law, her Master of Science at the Heinz School of Public Policy & Management at Carnegie Mellon University, and her Bachelor of Arts UCLA.
 Natalie is an alumnus of the Coro Fellows Program in Public Affairs and Emerge California, and was a 2017 recipient of the Empowerment Congress’ Emerging Civic Leaders 40 Under 40 award.
-Natalie currently serves as a Los Angeles City Commissioner on the El Pueblo de Los Ángeles Historical Monument Commission, and a Los Angeles County Commissioner on the Economy & Efficiency Commission.
-She also serves on the boards of Heidi Duckler Dance, and Emerge California.
+Natalie currently serves on the Los Angeles City Commission for Human Rights, and the Los Angeles County Commission on the Economy & Efficiency Commission.
+She also serves on the Boards of Public Counsel, Heidi Duckler Dance, and the UCLA Alumni Association, and as Board Chair for Emerge California.